MenuCal - Calorie and allergen tool

 Allergen Guidance for Businesses includes advice on providing allergen information and best practice for handling allergens.

-MenuCal can be used to calculate the amount of energy – in both kilojoules (KJ) and kilocalories (kcal) – in food and drink.
+MenuCal can be used to the amount of energy – in both kilojoules (KJ) and kilocalories (kcal) – in food and drink.

 Calculating the amount of energy in menu items has the potential to help food businesses increase profitability through standardisation of recipes.
 Putting calories on the menu could also give food businesses a competitive edge as current food trends point towards a rise in demand for healthier foods and products.